 Dr. Ben Hjertmann's approach to composition is completely centered around the individual student and their interests.
 With Dr. Hjertmann, students could explore composing in a wide variety of styles, genres, and instrumentation, and cover a wide variety of topics that range from introductory compositional ideas such as counterpoint and melodic construction, to more complex ideas such as orchestration and large ensemble compositions.
 Dr. Ben Hjertmann also has an extensive knowledge with what happens after the composing process is done, including score editing and self-publication, all of which are extremely useful skills to have as a composer at any level.

-– Zachary Lloyd (4-year student of mine at Appalachian State, now a Doctoral student at Florida State University)
+– Zachary Lloyd (4-year composition student at Appalachian State, now a Doctoral student at Florida State University)

-to benhjertmann<at> gmail to start a conversation about music lessons in-person or online.
+Use the Contact form to start a conversation about music lessons in-person or online!